i3t-tool/i3t/Docs/manual.md

 the values in the matrices.
 The effect of the transformation is immediately shown in the 3D scene view (Figure 1 and the accompanying video).

- top bar (how to load, append, save...), shortcuts

 ### Windows list
 - Start window - sign post, contains a list tutorials that teach basic controls